 What am I legally required to carry with me?

 2. One buoyant heaving line at least 15m long (that's almost 50').
-This can be in the form of a simple bow line, but throw bags are recommended as they can be used more effectively in rescue situations.
+This can be simply a section of floating rope, but it must be readily accessible and not used for any purpose except emergencies.
+Throw bags are recommended as they can be used more effectively in rescue situations.

 3. One bailer or manual bilge pump.
+Bailers need to be made of plastic or metal and hold at least 3 cups, and have a minimum 9 cm wide opening.
 Pumps are easier to operate in kayaks which may not have enough room in the cockpit to bail properly.
 Note: sit-on-top kayaks (with no cockpit) and SUP's don't need bailers or pumps as they cannot hold enough water to capsize.

 4. One sound signalling device.
 For most people this means a whistle that can operate underwater, such as a Fox 40 or similar.
 It's a good idea to attach this to your PFD; that way you'll never lose it.